Neural network tokamak equilibria with incompressible flows: Results

 \subsubsection{Solovev ansatz}

-For $T=1$ in \eqref{GGSE_Ansatz} we have the so-called Solovev linearizing ansatz \cite{Solovev1968}, where the homogeneous part of the GGSE residual consists of the Shafranov differential operator acting on $u$, i.e., $\Delta^*u$, and the inhomogeneous part is $X_1+P_1r^2+G_1r^4$.
+For $T=1$ in \eqref{GGSE_Ansatz} we obtain the so-called Solovev ansatz \cite{Solovev1968}.
+In this case the homogeneous part of the GGSE residual consists of the Shafranov differential operator acting on $u$, i.e., $\Delta^*u$, and the inhomogeneous part is $X_1+P_1r^2+G_1r^4$.
 In a previous work \cite{Kaltsas2014} we have derived an analytic solution to the Solovev-linearized GGSE and constructed tokamak equilibria with D-shaped cross sections with and without a lower X-point.
-The analytic solution is
+This analytic solution is given by

 where $J_1$ and $Y_1$ are the first-order Bessel functions of first and second kind, respectively and $a_j,b_j,c_j,d_j$ are arbitrary constants that are determined according to the desired boundary shaping.